narremgen/narremgen/README.md

 - Available connection to OpenAI, OpenRouter, Google-GenAI, Mistral, etc for text generation (see python code and interface for dry-run).
 - No limited length for topic str, available command for adding file/str long text as context for advice or generation stages in pipeline.

-Note: This package is provided *“as is”* for the research and educational purposes.  <br>
-      The code was written/debogged in iterative way with help of gpt5 openai + vs code. <br>
-      All texts generated are synthetic and intended for future experimentations only. <br>
-      Last version in directory package for pypi.

 Output: Each generated corpus is stored under `outputs/` in CSV and TXT format. <br> The naming convention is: `outputs/<corpus_name>_1/` for its directory.<br>
 Each directory contains: